 Blogging is a bit different from conventional writing.
-If you’re an aspiring blogger, then you might have to unlearn a few things that you were taught in your English class.
+If you’re an aspiring blogger, then you might have to unlearn a few things that you were taught in your English classes.

 Another difference is that print editors often recommend writers to write in third person.
-However, bloggers are expected to write in first person voice.
-By writing in the first person voice, you’re talking directly to your readers just like you would with your friends.
+However, bloggers are expected to write in a first person voice.
+By writing in a first person voice, you’re talking directly to your readers just like you would with your friends.

 Aside from talking to your readers directly, you’ll also have to optimize your blog posts for search engines.
-This will help search engines discover and index your website, so you ca attract more search engine traffic, also known as organic traffic to your blog.
+This will help search engines discover and index your website, so you can attract more search engine traffic, also known as organic traffic, to your blog.

 Not sure what type of blog posts you should write?